selma-rahman/CS-330-PLP/README.md

 - My Choice: Visual Studio Code

 ## Running Programs
-To compile a program fron the terminal:
+To compile a program from the terminal:
 ```
 g++ fileame.cpp -o program
 ```